-- 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, click a system. - 3.
+- 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 3.
 Click the Data Lineage tab.

 By default, the dual lineage of the system appears in Graphical View.

 You can click Graphical View or Grid View to switch between them: